kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 12. Sign out by selecting the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
 Then the close all the browser windows

+## Task 5 (Optional):  View the Audit logs and the Usage & insights data associated with password reset

-## Task 5 (Optional):  In this task, you, as the administrator, will briefly view the Audit logs and the Usage & insights data associated with password reset.
+In this task, you, as the administrator, will briefly view the Audit logs and the Usage & insights data associated with password reset.

 1. Open Microsoft Edge.